Arjun Narasingha KC: Role during the 2006 Pro-Democracy movement

 KC was the Coordinator of Kathmandu Valley on behalf of NC in Seven Party Alliance (SPA) for People's Movement against the direct rule of Former King Gyanendra.

 On 16 February 2005, Nepali Police arrested KC at the party office in Sanepa for the first time since the king clamped a state of emergency and banned protests, detained key party leaders and suspended fundamental rights.
 KC spent three months in prison before being released and he was arrested again a week after while attending a party meeting in Banke, Nepal.

 KC was appointed as the Joint-General Secretary by GP Koirala after the 11th General Convention of the Nepali Congress, which was held in Kathmandu in August 2005.

-After the King announced the restoration of the dissolved House of Representatives on 24 April 2006, KC called the decision “the victory of the people’s movement,” echoing the SPA’s public stance as protests wound down.
+After the King announced the restoration of the dissolved House of Representatives on 24 April 2006, KC called the decision "the victory of the people's movement," echoing the SPA's public stance as protests wound down.
 The political backdrop to these events was the SPA–Maoist 12-point memorandum of understanding of November 2005, which set the roadmap for ending autocratic monarchy and restoring multiparty democracy.

-Federal Republic Era
+Federal republic era

 KC was a candidate from Nuwakot 1 (constituency) in the 2008 Nepali Constituent Assembly election but lost to CPN (Maoist) candidate Bimala Subedi.

 KC in a central party meeting with other senior leaders.

 On 21 September 2010, KC was elected for the third time as the Central Committee member in the 12th General Convention of the Nepali Congress, securing the second highest votes - 2,034 out of 3,087 votes cast.

 The first constituent assembly was dissolved due to its failure to promulgate the constitution in time.
 The second constituent assembly elections were held on 19 November 2013.
 Once again, KC placed his candidacy from Nuwakot 1 and was elected with a margin of over 8,000 votes against UCPN (Maoist) candidate Bimala Subedi.

 During the constitutional discussions, KC reaffirmed his support for federalism.
-In 2014, he openly declared his party’s commitment to a seven‑state federal model, emphasizing the importance of decentralized governance in meeting the aspirations of diverse communities.
+In 2014, he openly declared his party's commitment to a seven‑state federal model, emphasizing the importance of decentralized governance in meeting the aspirations of diverse communities.

-Minister of Urban Development (2016 - 2017)
+Minister of Urban Development (2016–2017)

 During his stint at the Ministry of Urban Development, KC played a strong role in promoting sustainable development goals while formulating the fiscal program for the upcoming year.
-On 23 April 2017, KC instituted the People’s Housing Program with the goal of providing 25,000 homes to the disadvantaged communities outside the valley.
+On 23 April 2017, KC instituted the People's Housing Program with the goal of providing 25,000 homes to the disadvantaged communities outside the valley.